andrewhosgood/jquery.a11y/README.md

 ```
 $('').a11y_selected(isOn);
 ```
+Make screen reader read item as "selected [item text]"
+* Will only work with innerHTML text on 'a' tags
+* Use isOn = false to remove 'selected' text from element

 Use the above code to toggle element selection
 * For mac (if $.a11y.options.OS == "mac"), this will create a visibly hidden span tag for the screen reader and move focus to it.
 * Otherwise (if $.a11y.options.OS !== "mac"), this will create an 'aria-alert' in the #a11y-selected div to be read automatically by a screen reader (this does not work on mac voiceover for some reason).